Oh hey! Is this my blog? RIGHT!

 In a large, heatproof bowl, add cream cheese, salt and turmeric.
 I like to mash it together and break it up a bit.
 Set aside.

-In a large, heavy-bottomed saucepan, whisk together remaining buttermilk, heavy cream and toasted cumin honey over medium heat.
+In a large, heavy-bottomed saucepan, whisk together remaining buttermilk, heavy cream, sage leaves and toasted cumin honey over medium heat.
 Bring to a boil, stirring frequently; remove from heat.
 As you whisk, add cornstarch mixture (stir it a little first as it tends to separate and clump up) and place back over heat until mixture comes to a boil; continue stirring until mixture has thickened, 3 minutes or so.
+Remove sage leaves and discard.

 Remove from heat and pour about a 1 cup of the hot buttermilk mixture into the cream cheese mixture: whisk rapidly until mixture is smooth.
 Add the rest of the buttermilk mixture and continue to whisk until everything is homogenous and mixture is completely smooth; place bowl in ice bath and allow to cool, whisking occasionally, to room temperature on the counter.
 Cover and place in refrigerator until completely chilled, at least 4 hours or overnight (I prefer overnight).